-Your partner doesn’t have to agree, and the law doesn’t decide who’s ‘fault’ it was the marriage broke down.
+When applying for a divorce, your partner doesn’t have to agree, and the law doesn’t decide who is at ‘fault’ for the marriage breakdown.

-You cannot remarry unless you get a divorce.
-Staying married affects your rights and obligations for financial matters, wills and estates.
+You can't remarry without a divorce.
+Staying married may affect your rights and responsibilities when dealing with financial matters, wills and estates.

 To apply for a divorce at the Federal Circuit Court, you or your ex-partner must:

 You can still apply for a divorce if you were married overseas, or if you don’t know where your partner is, as long as you live in Australia.
-If you are concerned your marriage might not be legal, get legal help.
+Get legal help if you're unsure about whether your marriage is legal.

 Find out how to apply for a divorce.

-The court will want to make sure proper arrangements have been made for the children, before allowing the divorce.
-See Children and parenting.
+The court will need to make sure proper arrangements have been made involving children before allowing a divorce to proceed.